danielwerg/mc/readme.md

 ##### Rail Placement Fix

 Rail Placement Fix allows you to place rails more precisely.
-By sneaking and looking at the corner of a block, you can place curved rails or place sloped rails like a top-side slab.
+Sneak and look at the corner of a block to place curved rails.
+Place sloped rails like top-side slabs when sneaking.

 utility │ 🖥️: 🟡 │ 🗄️: ✔️